Free For All

 Open until 7pm on Thursdays

-Meet the Maker is a unique opportunity for Halsey Institute Members at the Postmodernists and above levels to meet an artist and learn about their creative process within the intimate setting of the galleries.
-These quarterly get togethers create a casual environment in which members connect with each other and the featured artist over wine and heavy hors d’oeuvres.
+Meet the Maker is a unique opportunity for Halsey Institute Members at the Postmodernist and above levels to meet an artist and learn about their creative process within the intimate setting of the galleries.
+These quarterly get-togethers create a casual environment in which members connect with each other and the featured artist over wine and heavy hors-d’oeuvres.
 The Maker is often an upcoming or past exhibiting artist at the Halsey Institute.
 He or she will give a presentation describing their inspiration, passions, process, and, ultimately, final result.
 Members are asked to bring “a bottle of wine and an open mind.”

 All Meet the Maker events take place at the Halsey Institute of Contemporary Art unless otherwise noted.
 Join or renew at the Postmodernist membership level here to be invited to these events.

 Invitations to each Meet the Maker are sent via email.
-For questions or more information please contact Tatjana Beylotte at email@example.com or 843-953-5652.
+For questions or more information please contact us at firstname.lastname@example.org or 843-953-5652.

 This lecture is part of our Meet the Maker series for Postmodernist members and above.
 To join our membership program, please visit here or call (843) 953-5652.